1. What is an Academic Change form?

 11. How does a student receive a grade of W (Withdraw)?

-A student receives a grade of W by withdrawing from any class after the first five days of class (Add/Drop period) through the Friday of the 12th week of classes.
+A student receives a grade of W by withdrawing from any class after the first five days of class (Add/Drop period) through the 4 p.m. on the 2nd Friday after midterm week.
 See the Academic Calendar for the specific date each semester.
-The form used to withdraw from a class is available from the Academic Advisor or Department Chair.
-The form must be signed by the Academic Advisor and the instructor of the dropped class and then turned into the Office of the Registrar by the deadline listed in the Academic Calendar.
+The form used to withdraw from a class is now available online.
+The form must be signed by the Academic Advisor and the instructor of the withdrawn class and then turned into the Office of the Registrar by the deadline listed in the Academic Calendar.

 12. Under what circumstances would a student receive a grade of I (Incomplete)?